NickolausDS/Unity-Free-Flight/README.md

 ###Description

-Have you ever wanted to create a game where you can fly over the precipitous mountainsides?
-Perhaps you want to show the world from a birds-eye perspective.
-Or, maybe your game has nothing to do with flight, you just want various birds to systematically poop on everything in a realistic fashion.
-Now you can!
+Have you ever wanted to fly from a [birds perspective](https://www.youtube.com/watch?v=G3QrhdfLCO8 "Youtube of GoPro mounted on an Eagle in flight")?
+To soar through a canyon, stalking your prey from above, waiting for the right time to fold wings, dive, and strike!
+Maybe you need a fast travel system for your RPG, and you want to give your players more than just a pre-scripted flight path, to explore your expansive world from above.

+You've come to the right place!

-Unity Free Flight aims to add a realistic layer of flight dynamics to Unity Objects.
-That is, you want something to fly?
-Add this script to the object, and now it can!
+Free Flight is designed to add a realistic layer of slow-moving flight to Unity.
+That means the ability to flap, wing-fold dive, barrel roll, flare -- anything a bird is able to do this package will emulate.
+Furthermore, each of these actions is continuous: flight maneuvers change based on the speed and rotation they're executed, allowing for advanced players to learn new and complicated strategies.

-It's true, there are plenty of flight simulators out there already.
-And maybe [they are what you're looking for](http://unityfs.chris-cheetham.com/).
-But most flight simulators are geared towards powered flight.
-That is, flying fighter jets or metal crafts.
-This Free Flight package is intended for slow moving craft, or winged creatures such as birds.
-Such objects are also at the [mercy of wind](http://www.youtube.com/watch?v=EV6dLtBJVFQ), [thermals](http://www.youtube.com/watch?v=HV5w8EmqV5c)([what are those?](http://en.wikipedia.org/wiki/Thermal)), or [thunder storm gust fronts](http://youtu.be/RkD4u6sW0LU?t=4m25s).

-Slow moving flight allows for some [incredible perspective](http://www.paraglidinghd.com/urban-side-paragliding/).
+###You have my attention, how do I get started?

+[Play the demo](http://windwardproductions.org/projects/UnityFreeFlight/downloads/)!
+It's the best way to see the mechanics for yourself.

+###That was neat, now how do I use it in *my* game?

+You've played the demo?
+Now you have a grand idea for a cool new game?
+The [Getting Started](http://www.windwardproductions.org/projects/UnityFreeFlight/gettingStarted/) page here will show you how to use the Free Flight assets in your Unity Game.

 ###Version Releases

-You can download try out the latest stable release [here](http://windwardproductions.org/projects/UnityFreeFlight/downloads/)
+See the CHANGELOG for details about the latest release.
+It will also tell you where we are in development.
+Free Flight is still a young project, many core features still haven't been added.
+Check back from time to time, we may have added something new!
+Better yet, send us feedback!

 ###Upcoming Releases

-####Version 0.3.x

-Version 0.3.x will add various sounds, such as flapping and wind
+####Version 0.3.x "Noisy" -- will add support for sounds.

-####Version 0.4.x
+####Version 0.4.x "Animated" -- Version 0.4.x will add support for animations.

-Version 0.4.x will focus on making flight animations easily addable and configurable.

 ###Future Features